 Residents of the country may only play via offshore poker sites that accept Philippine players because domestic casinos are not permitted to offer their online poker services to Philippine residents at this time.
 Since some offshore sites don’t process transactions using the Philippine Peso (PHP), online players will find multiple deposit options available across the web that are friendly to Filipinos.
 PAGCOR is currently in the process of selling off the casinos that they own as the government has decided that PAGCOR should be a regulatory agency and not an operator.

 PAGCOR also regulates the sports betting service MegaSportsWorld (MSW).
-MSW has gaming stations across the country that offer in-store and telephone betting to their players.
+MSW has gaming stations across the country that offer in-store, telephone, and limited online betting to their players.
 Sports betting in the Philippines is also allowed to residents via licensed offshore sites.

 Sports betting is big in the area and many residents claim to use the offshore services to access better odds and paylines.
 Philippine legal horse race betting and betting on cockfighting is also allowed and licensed by other government agencies such as PRC and governed by PHILRACOM and GAB.